apache/sis-site/source/command-line.md

 # Performance consideration    {#performance}

-If there is a large amount of files to process, invoking the above command many time may be inefficient since it would restart a new JVM on every invocation.
+If there is a large amount of files to process, invoking the above command many time may be inefficient because it would restart a new JVM on every invocation.
 If the operation requires the EPSG dataset, booting the Derby database also has a significant cost.
 For such cases, it is more efficient to loop inside a small Java program using the [SIS API](apidocs/index.html).